as575909/Game-Arena-Using-React/README.md

 # Games-Arena |
-Develop a pseudo front end application which would let the users help list and browse games developed for different platforms conveniently.
+Develop a front end application which would let the users help list and browse games developed for different platforms conveniently.

-## How to run the project online
-Open the online demo [here](https://manishbisht.github.io/Games-Arena)

 ## Features